stakater/IngressMonitorController/README.md

 ## Solution

-This controller will continuously watch ingresses in the namespace it is running, and automatically add / remove monitors in any of the uptime checkers.
+This controller will continuously watch ingresses in all namespaces, and automatically add / remove monitors in any of the uptime checkers.
 With the help of this solution, you can keep a check on your services and see whether they're up and running and live.

 ## Supported Uptime Checkers